Signynt/signynts-darkroom-shortcut/README.md

+> **Important!**
+> There is a newer version avaible that is fully implemented in Python, which makes it easier to install & platform independent.
+Find it under [Signynt's Darkroom Sript](https://github.com/Signynt/signynts-darkroom-script)

 > For a version that is entirely contained in Affinty Photo, see the old workflow [Signynt's Darkroom Macro](https://github.com/Signynt/signynts-darkroom-macro)

 # Signynt's Darkroom Shortcut